-The development of self-regulation in toddlers takes a lot of modeling and patience on the part of parents.
+The development of emotional regulation in preschoolers and toddlers takes a lot of modeling and patience on the part of parents.
 Although little boys are thought to develop self-regulation skills later than young girls, research shows that language skills can help make up this difference.

-Many a parent of a toddler has encouraged their child to “use your words” in dealing with a problem or request, instead of crying, acting out, or whining.
+Many a parent of a toddler or even preschooler has encouraged their child to “use your words” in dealing with a problem or request, instead of crying, acting out, or whining.
 What happens, however, if the child doesn’t have the words?
-Toddlers’ little brains are not only learning self-regulation skills at this young age but language almost simultaneously.
-We’ve known for decades that self-regulation is a crucial aspect of toddler emotional development but only recently have researchers considered the role of language.
+Toddlers’ and preschoolers’ little brains are not only learning emotional regulation skills at this young age, but language almost simultaneously.
+We’ve known for decades that emotional regulation in preschoolers and toddlers is a crucial aspect of their emotional development, but only recently have researchers considered the role of language.

 The study looked at children as they developed from age 1 to 3.
 As previous research has shown, this study replicated the finding that language skills, particularly vocabulary, help kids regulate their emotions and behavior.
-Research has often found that girls are typically more advanced in their language skills, and thus self-regulation skills, at this young age.
-What was different about this study, however, is that it showed that toddler boys with strong language skills can be as skilled in self-regulation as girls at this age.
+Research has often found that girls are typically more advanced in their language skills and thus self-regulation skills at this young age.
+What was different about this study, however, is that it showed that toddler and preschool boys with strong language skills can be as skilled in self-regulation as girls at this age.

 “Focus and self-control involve many executive functions of the brain, such as paying attention, remembering the rules, and inhibiting one’s initial response to achieve a larger goal.
 Scientists call these executive functions because these are the brain functions we use to manage our attention, our emotions, and our behavior in pursuit of our goals.
 Many scientists now believe that executive functions predict children’s success as well as—if not better than—IQ tests.”